What is humulene?

 Have you ever smelled a cannabis chemovar that reminds you of hops?
-If so you’ve likely encountered the terpene Humulene.
+If so you’ve likely encountered the terpene humulene (AKA alpha-humulene).
 It is a terpene found in many plants including hops and cannabis plants.
 A terpene is one of several aromatic molecules that give plants their unique effects.

 The scent is characterized as earthy, spicy, herbal, and, of course, is reminiscent of that peppery hops scent.
 Humulene can be found in high concentrations in hops essential oils as well.
 Other naturally rich sources include cloves, basil, sage, spearmint, black pepper, balsam fir trees, ginseng, and ginger.

+Terpenes are a defense mechanism produced by plants to deter insects.
+In Humulene’s case this is especially true as studies show this terpene is an effective insect repellent.
 A 2015 paper sought out to analyze the efficiency of Commiphora leptophloeos leaf oil against “the yellow fever mosquito,” A. aegypti.
 The researchers identified α-Humulene as one of the major constituents in the oil.
 They concluded that its presence in conjunction with other terpenes was, “…responsible, at least in part, for the deterrent effect of the oil.”
 They added that the deterrent activity of the oil was, “…one of the most potent reported so far, suggesting that it could represent an interesting alternative to synthetic insecticides.”

 How common is it in cannabis?

 Humulene (along with its relative, beta-caryophyllene) is one of eight primary terpenes found in cannabis plants.
 As such it is fairly common in chemovars, though its concentration may vary.
 Since chemovars can vary in terpene content from grower to grower and even batch to batch, it’s a good idea to check out a flower’s certificate of analysis whenever possible.